kangminsu1/Interview_Practice_Project/README.md

 <img src = "./imgs/ADAS.JPG"/>

-####Q3:
-####Describe the overall process of how a basic Kalman Filter works.
+####Q3:Describe the overall process of how a basic Kalman Filter works.
 Where might a basic Kalman Filter be less than sufficient?
 How can you improve the basic algorithm to improve performance in such a situation?

 ####A:
 The Kalman filter, also known as linear quadratic estimation, is an algorithm that helps you get a reliable estimate from the values ​​measured by the sensor.
 Typically, it is used to track the position and speed of a moving vehicle or pedestrian over a certain period of time, and to measure the associated uncertainty.
 It basically consists of repeating prediction and updating.